-Year 4 Term Autumn 1 Driver Text: Escape from Pompeii by Christina Balit Fiction Non Fiction Poetry ESCAPE FROM POMPEII CINSTPAN BALE Writing Focus Diary entry- describing the escape from Pompeii.
+Year 4 Term Autumn 1 Driver Text: Escape from Pompeii by Christina Balit Fiction Non Fiction Poetry ESCAPE FROM POM PEIL Writing Focus Diary entry- describing the escape from Pompeii.
 Rising Stars Vocabulary Activity- Page 54-Can we talk about how others are feeling?
 Writing Focus Newspaper report- reporting the tragedy of Pompeii.
 Rising Stars Vocabulary Activity- Page 38-How can we talk about speed?
 Writing Focus Pompeii- Unknown To write a three-stanza poem about the rumbling, eruption and aftermath.
 Rising Stars Vocabulary Activity-Page 48- Can we find out where words originate from?
-Vocabulary, grammar and punctuation for Year 4 Word The grammatical difference between plural and possessive 's' Standard English forms for verb inflections instead of local spoken forms (e.g. we were instead of we was, or I did instead of I done) Sentence Noun phrases expanded by the addition of modifying adjectives, nouns and preposition phrases (e.g. the teacher expanded to - the strict maths teacher with curly hair) Fronted adverbials (e.g. Later that day, I heard bad news) Text Use of paragraphs to organise ideas around a theme Appropriate choice of pronoun or noun with and across sentences to aid cohesion and avoid repetition Punctuation Use of inverted commas and other punctuation to indicate direct speech (e.g. a comma after the reporting clause, end punctuation within inverted commas: The conductor shouted, 'Sit down!'
-Apostrophes to mark plural possession (e.g. The girl's name, the girls' name) Use of commas after fronted adverbials
+Vocabulary, grammar and punctuation for Year 4 The grammatical difference between plural an Standard English forms for verb inflections ins Sentence Noun phrases expanded by the addition of mostrict maths teacher with curly hair) Fronted adverbials (e.g. Later that day, I heard Text Use of paragraphs to organise ideas around a Appropriate choice of pronoun or noun with an Punctuation stead of local spoken forms (e.g. we were instead of local spoken forms (e.g. we were instead odifying adjectives, nouns and preposition phrased bad news) a theme and across sentences to aid cohesion and avoid on to indicate direct speech (e.g. a comma after ed, 'Sit down!' ses (e.g. the teacher expanded to - the repetition

-Content domain reference 2 a give / explain the meaning of words in context 2b retrieve and record information / identify key details from fiction and non-fiction 2c summarise main ideas from more than one paragraph 2d make inferences from the text / explain and justify inferences with evidence from the text 2e predict what might happen from details stated and implied 2f identify / explain how information / narrative content is related and contributes to meaning as a whole 2g identify / explain how meaning is enhanced through choice of words and phrases 2h make comparisons within the text
+Content domain reference 2a give / explain the meaning of words in context 2b retrieve and record information / identify key details from fiction and non-fiction 2c summarise main ideas from more than one paragraph 2d make inferences from the text / explain and justify inferences with evidence from the text 2e predict what might happen from details stated and implied 2f identify / explain how information / narrative content is related and contributes to meaning as a whole 2g identify / explain how meaning is enhanced through choice of words and phrases 2h make comparisons within the text